Site Search:

 If possible:

 Try to get together with co-workers, so that your employer cannot single out one worker.
 Getting together in a group will show strength and support for your issue.
-As a group, you may also be protected against retaliation by the National Labor Relations Act.
+Also, the National Labor Relations Act may protect your group from retaliation, pursuant to Section 7.

 Think about using a lawyer